marcuscolle/IntegerToRoman/README.md

 Usage
 Access the application in your web browser by visiting http://localhost:8000.
-Enter an integer in the input field and click "Convert" to get its Roman numeral representation.
+Enter an integer from 1 to 100000 in the input field and click "Convert" to get its Roman numeral representation.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.